I Hated Wedding Dress Shopping, But I Loved My Dress

 In the following weeks, though, I grew more and more unhappy that I had a wedding dress I patently didn't like.
 I was angry at myself for even caring; it's one day, and the white dress is an antiquated tradition anyway.

-Still, I kept thinking of a different dress I'd tried on for fun, without my mom, on a visit to Boston.
-It was $300, and I loved its colorful beading and tulle skirt.
+Still, I kept thinking of a different dress I'd tried on for fun, without my mum, on a visit to Boston.
+It was $300, and I loved its colourful beading and tulle skirt.
 And it zipped up without issue.
-I'd showed it to my mom before we started shopping, but she deemed me "too busty" to pull it off.
+I'd showed it to my mum before we started shopping, but she deemed me "too busty" to pull it off.
 (I'd argued I was "too stomachy" to wear the BHLDN dress we bought, but then again, I'm probably not the best judge of how other people see me.)

 Advertisement